The 2019 Collective

-This is Donnie's third winter doing off-season theatre on the Island, though he has been working professionally for nearly 25 years.
-Originally from London, Ontario, his favorite roles include: Algernon in The Importance Of Being Earnest (Watermark Theatre), Stewpot in South Pacific (Stratford Festival), Dr. William Fergusson in Bloodless: The Trial Of Burke And Hare (Theatre 20).
-Donnie moved to the Island three years ago with his beautiful wife, Rosie.
+This is Donnie's third winter doing off-season theatre on the Island, and marks his directorial debut, although he has been working professionally in theatre for nearly 25 years.
+Originally from London, Ontario, his favourite roles include: Algernon in The Importance Of Being Earnest (Watermark Theatre), Stewpot in South Pacific (Stratford Festival), and Dr. William Fergusson in Bloodless: The Trial Of Burke And Hare (Theatre 20).
+Donnie moved to the Island nearly four years ago with his beautiful wife, Rosie.

-This is Marlane's second season with PPTF.
+This is Marlane's third season with PPTF.
 Stay tuned for her bio!

 Graham Putnam has been a writer, producer and comedic performer on PEI stages for nearly two decades, notably in the comedy groups Sketch 22 and Popalopalots as well as appearances in the Confederation Centre Christmas Pantos Aladdin and Robyn Hood.
 Along with numerous theatre shows, he lends whatever creative hand he can to local web, TV and film productions like Just Passing Through and jiggers.
 As a hobby and occasionally a job he edits videos for himself and others and tries to be as creative as possible and still make a living in a province he is happy and proud to call home.

-Rosie Shaw began her PEI career at the Confederation Centre as writer/PR/social media manager (The Founding Father: 12-city Canadian tour); she is now Director of Philanthropic and Donor Partnerships for the Centre.
-Other highlights as Producer include last year's In the Morning, Grace and Glorie and It's All in the Timing (PPTF); Company, Bloodless: The Trial of Burke & Hare (Theatre 20); and the world premiere of A Misfortune (NSTF - Toronto).
+This is Rosie's third year producing winter theatre in Charlottetown.
+Rosie is a born & bred theatre brat (Stratford, ON), and co-founder of The PPTF with Adam Brazier.
+By day, she is Director of Donor Relations at Confederation Centre of the Arts.
+Other highlights as Producer include Time Flies; In the Morning; Grace and Glorie; and It's All in the Timing (PPTF); Company, Bloodless: The Trial of Burke & Hare (Theatre 20); and the world premiere of A Misfortune (NSTF - Toronto).
 Prior to moving to the Island, she was founding General Manager for Theatre 20 (2009-15).
-She has held positions in Publicity, PR and corporate communications at Toronto's Harbourfront Centre, Canadian Stage, Sony Centre and PEI’s Watermark Theatre.
-Rosie is excited - well, excited and scared - to be making her debuts both on stage and as a director this season...
-CARPE DIEM!
+She has held positions in publicity, PR, and corporate communications at Toronto's Harbourfront Centre, Canadian Stage Company, Sony Centre, PEI’s Confederation Centre of the Arts, and Watermark Theatre.
+She lives in downtown Charlottetown with her incredible husband Donnie, a lot of glitter, and various furry and feathered friends.